mark-watson/hy-lisp-python-book/manuscript/datastores.md

 [('Mark Watson', 'mark@markwatson.com')]
 ~~~~~~~~

 I use PostgreSQL more than any other datastore and taking the time to learn how to manage PostgreSQL servers and write application software will save you time and effort when you are prototyping new ideas or developing data oriented product at work.
-I love using PostgreSQL and personality, I only use Slite for very small database tasks or applications.
+I love using PostgreSQL and personally, I only use Sqlite for very small database tasks or applications.

 ## RDF Data Using the "rdflib" Library

-While the last two sections on Sqlite and PostgreSQL provided examples that you are likely to use in your own work, we will now turn to something more esoteric, but still useful, the RDF notations for using data schema and RDF triple graph data in semantic web and linked data applications.
+While the last two sections on Sqlite and PostgreSQL provided examples that you are likely to use in your own work, we will now turn to something more esoteric but still useful, the RDF notations for using data schema and RDF triple graph data in semantic web and linked data applications.
 I used graph databases working with Google's Knowledge Graph when I worked there and I have had several consulting projects using linked data.

 In my work I use RDF as a notation for graph data, RDFS (RDF Schema) to define formally data types and relationship types in RDF data, and occasionally OWL (Web Ontology Language) for reasoning about RDF data and inferring new graph triple data from data explicitly defined.
-Here we will only cover RDF since it is the most practical linked data tool and I refer you to my other semantic web books for deeper coverage of RDF and also RDFS and OWL.
+Here we will only cover RDF since it is the most practical linked data tool and I refer you to my other semantic web books for deeper coverage of RDF as well as RDFS and OWL.

 We will go into some detail on using semantic web and linked data resources in the next chapter.
-Here we will study the use of library **rdflib** as a data store, reading RDF data from disk and from web resources, adding RDF statements (which are triples containing a subject, predicate, and object) and for serializing an in memory graph to a file in one of the standard RDF XML, turtle, or NT formats.
+Here we will study the use of library **rdflib** as a data store, reading RDF data from disk and from web resources, adding RDF statements (which are triples containing a subject, predicate, and object) and for serializing an in-memory graph to a file in one of the standard RDF XML, turtle, or NT formats.

 The following REPL session shows importing the **rdflib** library, fetching RDF (in XML format) from my personal web site, printing out the triples in the graph in NT format, and showing how the graph can be queried.
 I added most of this RDF to my web site in 2005, with a few updates since then.
 The following REPL session is split up into several listings (with some long output removed) so I can explain how the **rdflib** is being used.
 In the first REPL listing I load an RDF file in XML format from my web site and print it in NT format.
-NT format can have either subject/predicate/object all on one line separated by spaces and terminated by a period or, as shown below the subject is on one line with predicate and objects printed indented on two additional lines.
+NT format can have either subject/predicate/object all on one line separated by spaces and terminated by a period or as shown below, the subject is on one line with predicate and objects printed indented on two additional lines.
 In both cases a period character "." is used to terminate search RDF NT statement.
 The statements are displayed in arbitrary order.

 {lang="hy",linenos=on}
 ~~~~~~~~